YOUR GUIDE TO

 The primary ongoing costs are weekly fees, which cover various services and maintenance.

-These fees usually include grounds and property maintenance, facility maintenance, and sometimes rates and insurance.
+These fees usually include grounds and property maintenance teams, and routine facility maintenance.

 In some cases, the weekly fees can be comparable to the combined costs of rates and home insurance for a similar-sized apartment.
 However, apartment ownership often involves additional costs like repairs and body corporate fees.

-Yes, many villages offer a choice between variable and fixed weekly fee structures.
+Yes, Archer Villages offer a choice between variable and fixed weekly fee structures.

-Variable fees start at a lower amount but increase annually, often tied to the rise in national superannuation.
+Variable fees start at a lower amount but can increase annually, but are limited to the percentage rise in national superannuation, if and when a superannuation rise occurs.

 Fixed fees remain constant throughout your residency, providing predictable budgeting.